 - being part of the One Cancer Voice coalition of charities

-- ensuring that, as far as possible, diagnosis and treatment goes ahead and steps to mitigate the impact of coronavirus/Covid-19 on women with ovarian cancer are in place
+- ensuring that, as far as possible, diagnosis and treatment goes ahead and steps to mitigate the impact of Covid-19 on women with ovarian cancer are in place.

-- ensuing that once the peak of the pandemic has passed cancer diagnosis and treatment is returned to normal as quickly as possible.
+- ensuring that once the pandemic has passed cancer diagnosis and treatment is returned to normal as quickly as possible.

-If you would like to share your experiences with us to support our influencing work please email us: email@example.com.
+If you'd like to share your experiences with us to support our influencing work please email us: firstname.lastname@example.org.

 What is being done to ensure diagnosis and treatment goes ahead?